hunterbastian/hunterbastian/README.md

-## 🦕 Hi there!
+### hello there!
 I am a current student studying Interaction Design at Utah Valley University.

 ### current projects:
 - I’m currently working on: